 Maryville University: One of The Fastest-Growing Universities in the Midwest

 Stretching across 300 acres on the outskirts of St. Louis, Maryville University is a perfect location for prospective students looking for a unique blend of quiet Midwestern life that’s just minutes away from cultural and entertainment hot spots.
 It’s not just the location that draws students to Maryville.
 Maryville University has a nearly 150-year history of academic excellence, and is building on that history through an innovative approach to education.
 Indeed, Maryville’s tech-forward educational leadership earned the school recognition from Apple as an Apple Distinguished School for 2018-2021.
-Maryville was also named the “Fourth Fastest Growing Private University” by The Chronicle of Higher Education in its annual Almanac of Higher Education.
+Maryville was also named the “Second Fastest Growing Private University” by The Chronicle of Higher Education in its 2020 edition of the annual Almanac of Higher Education.

 Maryville University’s student population is expected to reach over 10,000 students in the 2019-2020 academic year, an increase of 10 percent from the start of classes last year.
 This marks 15 years of consecutive enrollment growth for Maryville.
 The expansion of Maryville’s online degree portfolio is helping to fuel this growth, and illustrates the university’s student-centered approach, which aims to meet the higher education needs of all adult learners, regardless of location, age or circumstance.